 - Spread ricotta cheese on top of the pie.
 Place remaining slices of tomatoes on top.

-- Bake for 30 minutes.
-Remove from oven and brush butter on top of crust.
-Bake for 5 more minutes.
-Remove from oven allow to cool for 10 minutes.
-Garnish with additional fresh basil on top for presentation before serving.
+- Bake for 30 minutes or until crust lightly browns.
+Remove from oven and allow to cool for 10 minutes so it sets.
+Garnish with additional fresh basil on top – enjoy!

 Judy Chucker says